Create message content for email and app notifications

 - Mobile app push notifications

-- Event names in the Communication Center, All Events and Recent Events reports.
-In addition to the message subject, these components display the name of the form that was used to send the notification.
+- Alert names in the Communication Center, All Events and Recent Events reports.
+In addition to the message subject, these components display the name of the form (or canvas, for formless alerts) that was used to send the notification.
 (See the Recent Events report, or the All Events report for more information.)

 Tips for specifying a message subject